Environmental Education Grants

 Wildlands Conservancy's "Climate Change in Our Watershed" middle school program, funded with an Environmental Education Grant

-- April 22: Awards are announced by DEP on or about this day in conjunction with Earth Day.
+April 22: Awards announced, barring unforeseen circumstances, on or about this date in conjunction with Earth Day.

 Eligibility – Who May Apply